MicaelaLV/100-Days-Challenge/README.md

 1. I want to improve my programming skills
 2. I want to commit to something and see it through
-3. I don't want to be afraid to make mistakes anymore, therefor I will push every project, even the ugliest I've got in my directory.
+3. I don't want to be afraid to make mistakes anymore, therefore I will push every project, even the ugliest I've got in my directory.

 My goals are: